Integrating onchain Stamp data

 Specifically, you will:

-- Fetch user Stamp data from the blockchain using the Gitcoin Passport smart contract stack
+- Fetch user Stamp data from the blockchain using the Passport XYZ smart contract stack

-- Use Stamp data to generate your own Passport score, using Gitcoin's Stamp weights.
+- Use Stamp data to generate your own Passport score, using Passport's Stamp weights.

 - Conditionally display a user's Passport data depending on their onchain data.